CMSgov/bluebutton-web-server/insights/lambdas/update_athena_metric_tables/README.md

 ## Testing the New SQL Templates with the Lambda Function<a id="testing-templates-lambda"></a>

-The Python Lambda program is:  `lambda_update_athena_metric_tables.py`
+The Python Lambda program is:  `lambda_function.py`

-1. Edit the main section of the Lambda file located [here](https://github.com/CMSgov/bluebutton-web-server/blob/329056cf4027ae29e22e75a33659fd84a501547e/insights/lambdas/update_athena_metric_tables/lambda_update_athena_metric_tables.py#L170).
+There is a command line utility that can be used to test the `lambda_handler()` function.

+This utility is:  `test_lambda_function_local.py`

-  - Update the parameters to match those you have been using so far:
+1. Determine the parameters to match those you have been using so far.
+  - The following is the `event` we are wanting to test and pass to the `lambda_hanlder()`.
   ```python
   event = {
       "REGION": "us-east-1",